TeamJeeves/Jeeves-Bot-Documentation/docs/commands/world info/archaeology.md

 **Global Support:** Yes

-**Examples**
+### Examples:

+* `!archaeology`
-* `!archaeology` - Display the current archaeology quest, but also the upcoming ones
+  - Display the current archaeology quest, but also the upcoming ones

-* `!archaeology Spirit of Eche'ro` - Tells you how long till the next time this solve is up
+* `!archaeology Spirit of Eche'ro`
+  - Tells you how long till the next time this solve is up